httpwg/http-extensions/draft-ietf-httpbis-no-vary-search.md

 HTTP caching {{HTTP-CACHING}} is based on reusing resources which match across a number of cache keys.
 One of the most prominent is the presented target URI ({{Section 7.1 of HTTP}}).
 However, sometimes multiple URLs can represent the same resource.
 This leads to caches not always being as helpful as they could be: if the cache contains the resource under one URI, but the resource is then requested under another, the cached version will be ignored.

 The `No-Vary-Search` HTTP header field tackles a specific subset of this general problem, for when a resource has multiple URLs which differ only in certain query components.
-It allows resources to declare that some or all parts of the query can be ignored for cache matching purposes.
-For example, if the order of the query parameter keys should not cause cache misses, this is indicated using
+It allows resources to declare that some or all parts of the query do not semantically affect the served resource, and thus can be ignored for cache matching purposes.
+For example, if the order of the query parameter keys do not semantically affect the served resource, this is indicated using

 ~~~~http-message
 No-Vary-Search: key-order
 ~~~~

-If the specific query parameters (e.g., ones indicating something for analytics) should not cause cache misses, this is indicated using
+If the specific query parameters (e.g., ones indicating something for analytics) do not semantically affect the served resource, this is indicated using

 ~~~~http-message
 No-Vary-Search: params=("utm_source" "utm_medium" "utm_campaign")
 ~~~~

-And if the resource instead wants to take an allowlist-based approach, where only certain known query parameters should cause cache misses, they can use
+And if the resource instead wants to take an allowlist-based approach, where only certain known query parameters semantically affect the served resource, they can use

 ~~~~http-message
 No-Vary-Search: params, except=("productId")